frozenprocess/Tigera-Presentations/2021-12-06.CNCF-Multiarch.migration/readme.md

 **Note:** You can verify your version of `eksctl` using `eksctl version` command.

-> If you like to have an smooth installation experience make sure you are using `eksctl` version `0.72.0` or above.
+> If you like to have a smooth installation experience make sure you are using `eksctl` version `0.72.0` or above.

 # Cluster creation

-First, let's use `eksctl` to create a single EKS control plane and one `amd64` nodes.
+First, let's use `eksctl` to create a single EKS control plane and one `amd64` node.
 ```
 eksctl create cluster --config-file - <<EOF
 apiVersion: eksctl.io/v1alpha5